 Séléstat and the Humanist Library

 A highlight of my trip to Alsace was this small but vibrant city, just twenty minutes from Riquewihr.
-On Tuesday there is a large local market that seems to be undiscovered by tourists.
+There is a fantastic market that seemed free of tourists.
 Near the market is St. Georges, a spectacular Gothic church.
 This neighborhood is full of charming architecture and sidewalk cafes.

 The Humanist Library